 With specially designed sensors mounted on their own cars, volunteers in each city will drive pre-planned routes three times on the appointed day — morning, afternoon, and evening — recording temperature, humidity, and their precise location every second.
 Overall, the drivers will collect more than 80,000 measurements across each city, enabling scientists to generate detailed heat maps that highlight the cities’ hot spots.

 The 2019 effort will kick off with volunteer surveys in Boston, Cambridge, Brookline, and Worcester, Massachusetts.
 Later efforts will target Yonkers, New York; West Palm Beach, Fort Lauderdale, and Miami, Florida; Seattle and King County, Washington; and Honolulu, Hawaii.
-This follows heat-mapping campaigns in Richmond, Virginia, in 2017 and in Baltimore and Washington, D.C., in 2018.
+This follows heat-mapping campaigns in Richmond

 “Unshaded urban roads and buildings absorb heat during the day and radiate that heat into the surrounding air, increasing the local air temperature,” said Vivek Shandas, the campaign’s principal investigator and a professor of urban studies at Portland State University.
 “As a result, highly developed areas can experience much warmer temperatures — as much as 15-20 degrees Fahrenheit hotter — than nearby vegetated areas.
 Experts refer to this extreme temperature difference as the ‘urban heat island’.”

 Detailed maps produced through these campaigns help city officials and community groups consider whether and where they can take action to protect people from extremely high temperatures.
 Communities can do a number of things to help keep people cool: